bllanos/lean-rust-ffi/README.md

 [`examples/map_array/rust/map_array_bin/src/bin/high_level.rs`](examples/map_array/rust/map_array_bin/src/bin/high_level.rs) is a Rust program that uses a high-level Rust interface for the [Lean `MapArray` library](examples/map_array/lean/map_array/MapArray/Basic.lean).
 It is intended to resemble the original [Lean program](#lean), while following Rust style conventions.

 `high_level.rs` does not contain the `unsafe` keyword.
-To emphasize this point, it begins with `#![forbid(unsafe_code)]`, which causes the Rust compiler to raise an error when it encounters `unsafe` code.
+To emphasize this point, it begins with `#![forbid(unsafe_code)]`, which would cause the Rust compiler to raise an error if it encountered `unsafe` code.

-To run `high_level.rs`, run the following commands:
+To run `high_level.rs`, run the following command:

 ```bash
 cargo run -p map-array-bin --bin high_level
 ```

-The output from the commands should resemble the following:
+The output from the command should resemble the following:

 ```text
 Program start